frazenshtein/fastcd/README.md

 Just type "j" in the terminal, press Enter and start typing the name of the desired directory.
 You can use arrows and Page Up/Down to navigate the list.
-Press Esc or F10 to exit.
-Press Enter to change directory.
 Start typing to filter directories.

+Press 'Esc', 'F10' or 'Meta'+'q' to exit.
+Press 'Enter' to change directory.
-Press Tab to turn on/off case sensitive search.
+Press 'Meta'+'s' to turn on/off case sensitive search.
+Press 'Tab'/'Shift'+'Tab' to move search forward/backward.

 Supported extra symbols: